I discovered cycling travel and Asia in my early twenties. The moment when I realised that the two would combine perfectly, changed my life.

 An intact flora and fauna collection is one of Sri Lanka’s greatest assets and a couple of park visits are a great way to break up your tour.
 Horton Plains, Yala, and Udawalawe National Parks are often the highlights, but each park has its own unique way to avoid the crowds and have an amazing experience.

-If you're looking to spend some time relaxing on the beach in Sri Lanka, there are many great beaches to choose from.
-Which one you end up at will probably depend on the time of year you travel and on the overall route of your tour.
+If you're looking to spend a little time laying out on any of Sri Lanka's waterfront shores, there are numerous beaches to choose from.
+Which one you end up at will likely depend on the time of year you travel and on the overall route of your tour.

 Recent trip reviews for Adam